2026 Handbook

 Statement of Purpose

 Sunshine State Mounted Drill Team Association, LLC was founded on the principles of fair play, fellowship, sportsmanship and competition.
-The Association is dedicated to promoting the sport of drill team riding for entertainment and competition.
+The Association is dedicated to promoting the sport of mounted drill team riding for entertainment and competition.
 We encourage teams to use all the equine skills they possess whether riding for entertainment or competition.
 Remember above all else ….

-DRILL TEAM RIDING IS FOR FUN !!!!
+DRILL TEAM RIDING IS FOR FUN!!!!

 The Sunshine State Mounted Drill Team Association, LLC rules and by-laws handbook is protected by US Copyright Laws and no part may be copied or duplicated without the express permission of the Managing Members.
 Possession of the handbook does not constitute permission or grant the right to duplicate or otherwise copy the material for personal or professional gain.